Coyote Gulch | Overview

 No, campfires are NOT permitted in Coyote Gulch.
 Pack a portable stove to boil water for cooking.

-Picking a campsite in Coyote Gulch
+How do I find a campsite in Coyote Gulch?

 There are no designated campsites in Coyote Gulch.
 However, it’s always good practice to look for a “previously disturbed” spot (ie. a flattened patch of dirt) and avoid disturbing plant life.